Manufacturing Process Optimization Solution

 The digital quality inspection platform equips a factory inspector with an exhaustive checklist of inspection points, categorised by development, commercialization, and production.

 This enables the surveyors and inspectors to collect information on factory environment conditions, workstation health, and other related problems and catalog them in forms.
-The platform also acts as a process sequence designer whose data is fed to the SFLC.
+The supply network platform also acts as a process sequence designer whose data is fed to the SFLC.

 IT asset management system